CrackerjackDigital/silverstripe-cryptofier/README.md

 				$accessKey
 			);

+		// save encrypted data somewhere

+		echo "Access Key: $accessKey";

-		// the access key will be a url, keyboaard, human readable (hex) 'friendly' key maybe entered on
+		// now access key could be provided to users who can then retype into a form

-		// a form in reality after being sent to a user by email
+-   Later by the user entering access key in a form:

-		$accessKey = $service->generate_key();
+		$accessKey = Controller::curr()->getRequest()->postVar('AccessKey');

+		// load encrypted data from somewhere

 		$decrypted = $service
 			->decrypt(
 				$encrypted,
 				$accessKey
 			);

+		// use decrypted data

 Encrypting/decrypting some more structured info for use as e.g. a url segment